 I snorkeled with a Spanish couple who were on a diving holiday and had been in Mauritius and the Comoros before Seychelles.
-They were disappointed in the fish and coral near Praslin, but thought Seychelles beaches were the most beautiful in the Indian Ocean.
+They were disappointed in Praslin’s fish and coral, but thought Seychelles beaches were the most beautiful in the Indian Ocean.

 We explored the flora and fauna, including magnificent coco de mer palms and mangrove forests.
 Coco de mer is a rare species of palm endemic to Praslin and Curieuse.
 It’s the subject of legends and folklore.
 The coco de mer nut is the “largest seed in the plant kingdom”.

 The hike was easy except for climbing a few boulders along uphill sections of the trail.
-The beaches, views, and vegetation were exceptional!
+The beaches, views, and vegetation were exceptionally beautiful!
 Pointe Rouge, a coral garden off the eastern coast of Curieuse, is a popular diving spot.

 “From 1833 until the mid-20th century, Curieuse Island was a quarantine station for lepers.
 Today, old ruins and the doctor’s house remain.
 The house is a French colonial building from the 1800s.
 Now, it has a small museum and visitor’s centre.”

 Reddish laterite soil characterizes the island and led French explorer Lazare Picault to name Curieuse “Ile Rouge”.
 The name changed to Curieuse (curious in English) in 1768, when a boat led by French explorer, Marc Jospeh Marion de Frense, claimed ownership of the island in the name of the French crown.
-Today, only park rangers live on Curieuse.
+Today, it’s a popular tourist spot but only park rangers live on Curieuse.

-The hike led to Anse Josee Beach where we boarded Oplezir again for a Creole lunch prepared by the crew.
-The food was simple but healthy and delicious.
+The hike led to Anse Josee Beach where we boarded Oplezir again for a Creole seafood lunch prepared by the crew.
+The food was simple, healthy, and delicious.
 We enjoyed it in good company surrounded by stunning scenery and turquoise water!